 Hypersensitivity reactions, including anaphylaxis, urticaria and angioedema, have been reported post-marketing with Firmagon.
 In case of a serious hypersensitivity reaction, discontinue Firmagon immediately if the injection has not been completed, and manage as clinically indicated.
 Patients with a known history of serious hypersensitivity reactions to Firmagon should not be re-challenged with Firmagon.

-Long-term androgen deprivation therapy prolongs the QT interval.
-Physicians should consider whether the benefits of androgen deprivation therapy outweigh the potential risks in patients with congenital long QT syndrome, electrolyte abnormalities, or congestive heart failure and in patients taking Class IA (e.g. quinidine, procainamide) or Class III (e.g., amiodarone, sotalol) antiarrhythmic medications.
+Androgen deprivation therapy may prolong the QT interval.
+Providers should consider whether the benefits of androgen deprivation therapy outweigh the potential risks in patients with congenital long QT syndrome, congestive heart failure, frequent electrolyte abnormalities, and in patients taking drugs known to prolong the QT interval.
+Electrolyte abnormalities should be corrected.
+Consider periodic monitoring of electrocardiograms and electrolytes.

 In the randomized, active-controlled trial comparing FIRMAGON to leuprolide, periodic electrocardiograms were performed.
 Seven patients, three ( < 1%) in the pooled degarelix group and four (2%) patients in the leuprolide 7.5 mg group, had a QTcF ≥ 500 msec.
 From baseline to end of study, the median change for FIRMAGON was 12.3 msec and for leuprolide was 16.7 msec.